ljcoder2015/obsidian-excel/README.md

 **Discord: https://discord.com/invite/xckVHRYv**

 # Obsidian Excel Plugin

+### **The Obsidian-Excel plugin will no longer be maintained or updated.
+To download Obsidian-Excel-Plus, please visit [https://github.com/ljcoder2015/obsidian-excel-plus](https://github.com/ljcoder2015/obsidian-excel-plus)**

 ## Excel
 The Obsidian-Excel plugin integrates [x-spreadsheet](https://github.com/myliang/x-spreadsheet), a feature sheet tool, into Obsidian.
 You can store and edit `xlsx` files in your vault.